scverse/scvi-tools/docs/user_guide/models/destvi.rst

     + Scalable to very large datasets (>1 million cells).

-The disadvantages of DestVI include:
+The limitations of DestVI include:

     + Effectively requires a GPU for fast inference.